niiniyare/ars/Readme.md

 |               |                   |                   |           |

 ## Introduction

-1. Purpose
+#### Purpose

   This document lists the requirement specifications for an Airline Ticket Reservation System **ARS**.
 The document is subject the change as the project progresses, The given version of the document is the initial one, Further changes of the project will be recorded to the document.

-2. Document Conventions
+#### Document Conventions

   The document is formatted according to IEEE standard

-3. Intended Audience
+#### Intended Audience

   The intended audience for this document consists of requirements engineers, software developers, designers, testers and project manager.

-4. Product Scope
+#### Product Scope

 - Subject facet: User Interface, Searching one-way flights, Searching round trip flights, Searching multiple destinations, Flight reservations, Reservation cancellation, Online payment, Request and response for reservation cancellation, Displaying warning messages.
 - Usage facet: Searching, Sorting of flights, Reservation of tickets, Managing existing reservation, Managing flight details, Keeping the flights up to date.
 - IT facet: Database, Web-based software system, AAS for logins, Performance maintenance. *Development facet:* Internal policy and culture of the airlines company should be taken under consideration.

-5. Reference Documents.
+#### Reference Documents

 [Reference Documents](refs.md)

-6. Overview
+#### Overview

 The remaining part of the specification document is organized as follows.

 - Section 2 defines overall description of the system which defines product perspectives and functions, use-case diagrams, classes and characteristics of involved users, the environment that the system is going to be deployed, constraints on design and implementation of the system, user documentation, assumptions and dependencies.